 Quality control should be applied to each stage of data handling to ensure that all data are reliable and have been processed correctly.
-When using electronic data, the following should be maintained:
+If data are transformed during processing, it should always be possible to compare the original data and observations with the processed data.